Interstation13/Interstation13/README.md

 ## HOSTING

-If you'd like a more robust server hosting option for interstation and its derivatives.
-Check out our server tools suite at https://github.com/tgstation/tgstation-server
+If you'd like a more robust server hosting option for tgstation and its derivatives.
+Check out their server tools suite at https://github.com/tgstation/tgstation-server

 ## MAPS